 - Strikes (that are not caused by the airline’s crew).

-Moreover, if the airline could hypothetically have done something to prevent problems with the flight and failed to handle the situation, you can claim compensation.
+Furthermore, if the airline might have been able to do something to avoid problems with the flight and failed to handle the situation, you might be entitled to compensation.

 Which Flights are Covered by EU 261/2004?

-EU 261 covers all flights departing from EU airports.
-This regulation also extends to flights arriving in the EU if the airline is based in the EU.
+EU 261 covers all flights departing from airports in the EU.
+It also applies to flights arriving in the EU if the airline is based in the EU.
 This includes airlines from EU countries as well as Iceland, Norway, and Switzerland.

-However, Air North is not a European airline.
-Therefore, they don’t have to pay compensation if their flights operate outside of the European Union.
-This applies even to their flights to the European Union if they start outside the EU.
+Nevertheless, Air North isn’t a European airline.
+Consequently, they aren’t required to pay compensation if their flights operate outside of the European Union.
+This is true even for their flights to the European Union if they start outside the EU.

 Itinerary | Covered by EU 261 |